The Limits of EU Diplomacy in the Persian Gulf

 The recent protests in Iran seem to have convinced the Saudi leadership that the Iranian people have lost faith in the system and wish the downfall of the regime.
 This further lessens any incentives to reach out to Tehran.
 Instead, the foreign policy establishments in the Gulf are more likely to listen to exile groups like Mojahedeen-e Khalk (MEK), bitter foes of Tehran with no support inside the country.

-One effect of the new Saudi (and Emirati) belligerence is that other members of the Gulf Cooperation Council (GCC) must increasingly tow the Saudi line or else face tremendous pressure (see Qatar).
+One effect of the new Saudi (and Emirati) belligerence is that other members of the Gulf Cooperation Council (GCC) must increasingly toe the Saudi line or else face tremendous pressure (see Qatar).
 This severely reduces the room for diplomatic maneuver for any GCC members traditionally considered “moderate,” such as Kuwait.
 The Kuwaiti offer to foster dialogue between the GCC and Iran has been shelved for now.

 Iranian Reactions